Petsamuel/Rock-Paper-Scissor-Game/README.md

-# PROJECT - A Simple Rock-Paper-scissor game
+# Python Task - A Simple Rock-Paper-scissor game

 - A Simple two player game, where the player choose an option and the winner is determined by the set of   rules. task given by zuri